Gage-Develops-Things/Handy-README-Generator/README.md

 [Questions](#questions)

 ## Description
-This will help the user create a professional README for their projects.
+This readme generator will help users create a professional readme for their projects.

 ## Installation
-Download node and git bash
+download node

 ## Usage
 n/a

 ## Contributing
-No
+no

 ## Tests
 n/a